atomicwhale/obol-guides/charon_local-native.md

     # Configure any additional env var flags in .env.charon.more
     #env_file: [.env.charon.more]
     # Uncomment the extra_hosts section if you are trying to communicate with a CL running in a different docker network on the same machine
-    #extra_hosts:
+    extra_hosts:
-      #- "host.docker.internal:host-gateway"
+      - "host.docker.internal:host-gateway"
 ```

 3. Set the `CHARON_BEACON_NODE_ENDPOINTS` variable in the `.env` file to localhost.
 The section should now look like this:
 ```
 # Connect to one or more external beacon nodes.
 Use a comma separated list excluding spaces.
 CHARON_BEACON_NODE_ENDPOINTS=http://host.docker.internal:5052
 ```

+4. (Optional) Disable mev-boost
+You can use the same method to disable mev-boost container (by uncommenting the relevant lines in the `mev-boost` section).
+*Charon does not talk to mev-boost, only CC needs to talk to it when proposaing blocks.
+You should configure your mev-boost when you set up your CC, check relevant guides you followed when you setting up your EC and CC.*

 ### 3. Start Charon
 Start Charon by running
+(Make sure you are running this command under the charon folder, it should be `charon-distributed-validator-node` by default)
 `docker compose up -d`

 ### 4. Check if Charon is running successfuly